00

 By comparison, a high-potency product such as CHOQ Ashwagandha will give you 105 milligrams of withanolides, over ten times that amount, in a single capsule (and with zero sugar).

 The most potent ones we reviewed contained 30 mg of withanolides per serving, and the weakest only 0.5 mg.
 Thus, the overall variance in potency was massive, but the prices don’t always reflect the strength.
-Two products could be about the same price but one could be over 50 times as potent…and you’d never know unless you did you due diligence.
+Two products could be about the same price but one could be over 50 times as potent…and you’d never know unless you did your due diligence.

 Ashwagandha gummy brands included in our review